 Georgia’s Comparative Fault System

 You have to be careful not to sell yourself short, though.
-The insurance company will look for any excuse to avoid paying your claim, including finding ways to blame you for the accident unfairly.
+The insurance company will look for any excuse to avoid paying your claim, including finding ways to unfairly blame you for the accident.
+For example, an insurance company may claim you are partly to blame for a nighttime crash because you didn’t have a rear light on your bike.

 However, if the other driver ran a stop sign and hit you from the front, your rear light had nothing to do with causing the accident, and you should not recover less money because of it.
 This is why you need to talk to a lawyer about your bicycle claim.